tc39/proposal-top-level-await/README.md

 #### Do these guarantees meet the needs of polyfills?

 Currently (in a world without top-level `await`), polyfills are synchronous.
-So, the idiom of importing a polyfill (which modifies the global object) and then importing a module which should be affected by the polyfill will still work if top-level `await` is added.
-However, if a polyfill includes a top-level `await`, it will need to be imported by modules that depend on it in order to reliably take effect.
+If they are imported with `import` and not `import await`, then they are guaranteed to run to completion in the order they are declared.
+So, the idiom of importing a polyfill (which modifies the global object) and then importing a module which should be affected by the polyfill will still work, even if other modules use top-level `await`.

+If a polyfill includes a top-level `await`, and is used with `import await`, it will need to be imported by modules that depend on it in order to reliably take effect, as its `await` could make it finish running after sibling imports, which happen in parallel.
+However, up until the first `await`, it will be executed synchronously, in the order that the `import` statements happen.

 #### Does the `Promise.all` happen even if none of the imported modules have a top-level `await`?

-Yes.
-In particular, if none of the imported modules have a top-level `await`, there will still be a delay of some turns on the Promise job queue until the module body executes.
+Each module which is imported with `import await` is included in the `Promise.all`, whether they include a top-level await or not.
+Modules which are imported with plain `import` are not.

 The goal here is to avoid too much synchronous behavior, which would break if something turns out to be asynchronous in the future, or even alternate between those two depending on runtime conditions ("releasing Zalgo").
 Similar considerations led to the decision that `await` should always be asynchronous, even if passed a non-Promise.

-Note, this is an observable change from current ES Module semantics, where the Evaluate phase is entirely synchronous.
-For a concrete example and further discussion, see [issue #43](https://github.com/tc39/proposal-top-level-await/issues/43) and [#47](https://github.com/tc39/proposal-top-level-await/issues/47).
+There is no observable change here from current ES Module semantics; the Evaluate phase remains entirely synchronous when top-level await, including `import await`, is not used.
+Previous proposal iterations did make changes here; for further discussion, see [issue #43](https://github.com/tc39/proposal-top-level-await/issues/43) and [#47](https://github.com/tc39/proposal-top-level-await/issues/47).

 #### Does top-level `await` increase the risk of deadlocks?